ingatellent/xovi-qmd-extensions/README.md

 .qmd-files in the 3.18 folder are hashed using hashes from 3.18, but probably also work on previous or later versions.

+.qmd-files in the 3.20 folder are updated for the changes to that version, but probably also work on later versions.

+The files in the 3.19 folder are currently untested, let me know if any of them does not work.

+New changes will only be applied to the latest release, i.e. currently 3.20.

 ![visual guide to the usage of the extensions](images/allCombined.png)

 ## changeVerticalJump.qmd